 It is important at this time to deal with the subject of compliance.
 For too many years, it has been assumed that the very word compliance meant compliance with the Rules under the Code.
-The present revised World Anti-Doping Code was approved at the World Conference in Johannesburg in November 2013 after a long period of consultation.
-The Code came into force on 1st January 2015.
+As mentioned earlier, the current Code was approved at the World Conference in Johannesburg in November 2013 after a long period of consultation.
+It came into force on 1 January 2015.

-WADA has been engaged in a prolonged effort to ensure that all stakeholders are "rule" compliant; in other words, they have Rules which are in line with the 2015 Code.
-In May 2015, we were able to announce that all the International Federations, which are code signatories, were rule compliant.
+WADA has been engaged in a prolonged effort to ensure that all stakeholders are "rule" compliant; in other words that they have Rules which are in line with the 2015 Code.
+In May 2015, we were able to announce that all the International Federations were rule compliant.
 In November, we turned our attention to a small number of NADOs that were not rule compliant.
-In almost every case this was due to a failure to complete the appropriate regulatory process in their country - and a small number of those NADOs were given until 18 March 2016 - that is in less than two weeks' time -- to complete these processes.
+In almost every case, this was due to a failure to complete the appropriate regulatory process in their country.
+A small number of those NADOs were given until 18 March 2016 - that is later this week - to complete these processes.
 There were three NADOs declared non-compliant for use of non-accredited laboratories.

 We believe that a period of 28 months since the acceptance of the Code in Johannesburg is a more than sufficient period of time to complete this process.